resolve109/study-aws-sa/aws-study-guide.md

   - Can proactively adjust the number of EC2 instances in anticipation of known load changes
   - Optimizes costs and performance by ensuring sufficient capacity during peak times
   - Eliminates lag in scaling up resources, addressing slow application performance issues under sudden load

+### Amazon EC2
+- **Instance Purchasing Options**:
+  - For production environments running 24/7, Reserved Instances provide the most cost-effective option
+  - For development and test environments running at least 8 hours daily with periods of inactivity, On-Demand Instances offer the best balance of flexibility and cost
+  - Not recommended to use Spot Instances for production workloads that require constant availability
+  - Spot blocks (defined-duration Spot Instances) are less suitable than Reserved Instances for production due to potential interruptions

 ## Best Practices and Key Concepts